-Members of the community have requested that the City amend the Zoning Ordinance to allow backyard hens on lots smaller than currently permitted.
+Some members of the community have requested that the City amend the Zoning Ordinance to allow backyard hens on lots smaller than currently permitted.
 This effort will require a significant community outreach process and staff resources beyond those currently available.